 In part some of the inappropriate management practices undertaken at existing landfills arise because there is insufficient awareness and implementation of landfill management guidelines.
 Improved landfill management procedures have been developed, for example by the Ministry for the Environment, to minimise the adverse environmental effects of landfills.
 If the adverse environmental effects are to be avoided, remedied or mitigated then the adoption and use of appropriate management practices as set out in guidelines will be required.
 Particular attention needs to focus on hazardous wastes, such as medical wastes, and methods used to pre-treat them, and either store them or dispose of them.
-In some instances, however, landfill managers are not familiar with appropriate methods of landfill management.
+In some instances, however, landfill management.

-Objectives 7.3.1, 7.3.2 Policies 7.4.3, 7.4.4, 7.4.6, 7.4.7
+Objectives 7.3.1, 7.3.2 Policies 7.4.3, 7.4.4, 7.4.6, 7.4.7, 7.4.11, 7.4.11A